Tapas-style dishes, local produce and seven-days-a-week service is a winning combination for this Blue Mountains restaurant.

 You’re not just cramming your cake hole: you’re tasting, appreciating and experiencing the Blue Mountains and surrounds on a different level.

-Offering light and heavier share plates along with pizzas, you might find yourself tasting pork knuckle from Mudgee, free-range chicken wings from Dubbo, lamb from Lithgow Valley, beef from Kanimbla Valley or bacon from Orange.
+Offering light and heavier share plates along with pizzas, just about every dish features ingredients sourced from down the road.
+You might find yourself tasting pork knuckle from Mudgee, free-range chicken wings from Dubbo, lamb from Lithgow Valley, beef from Kanimbla Valley or bacon from Orange.
 It sounds clichéd but knowing where the produce comes from really does make the whole eating experience more enjoyable – you’re not just cramming your cake hole: you’re tasting, appreciating and experiencing the Blue Mountains and surrounds on a different level.

-On our recent visit our appetites were seduced by the fried and starchy plates on offer, but there’s a big variety of other tapas-y dishes to choose from – from beef sirloin carpaccio with chevre, beetroot puree, candied walnuts and soy balsamic to smoked salmon and prosciutto spiked with lemon zest and thyme, to lamb skewers in chilli, garlic and rosemary.
-The idea is to order lots of different plates, and if you can’t decide there are tasting menu and banquet options starting at just $35 per person.
+On our visit our appetites were seduced by the fried and starchy plates on offer, but there’s a big variety of other tapas-y dishes to choose from – from beef sirloin carpaccio with chevre, beetroot puree, candied walnuts and soy balsamic to smoked salmon and prosciutto spiked with lemon zest and thyme, to lamb skewers in chilli, garlic and rosemary.
+The idea is to order lots of different plates, but if you decide not to be bothered with making decisions there is the plentiful Lamb Dinner – a three-course meal starring fall-off-the-bone slow-cooked lamb with sides and a choice of desserts for $68 per person (minimum two people).

 Entrées for us were the grissini pizza strips, tempura zucchini flowers stuffed with goats cheese and capers, and the calamari fritto with salt, chilli and oregano – all delicious and perfect with a glass of rosé wine from Orange.